gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 Instead, the marketer is designing and improving the system that produces it.

 That is where automation becomes truly scalable.
+BlueFox Email's [automations](/docs/projects/automations) are built to support exactly this kind of workflow.

 ## RSS is a great starting point